Safe Falling -- Anecdotes and Testimonials

 "evidence-based" through repeated, controlled, and randomized clinical

 studies.
-However, the basic techniques are well-known and
+However, the basic techniques are well-known as prior art, and

 are scientifically based on human biomechanics, physics, and